-Decentralized finance or DeFi has definitely been one of the most revolutionary applications in Web 3.
+Decentralized finance, or DeFi, has been one of the most revolutionary applications in Web 3.
 So, what is automated market maker, and how does it find a place in this sphere?
-The advent of DEX’s (acronym for decentralized exchanges) has not just democratized the adoption of cryptocurrency, but also given rise to new and innovative ways to access financial opportunities – Automated Market Maker being one among the many ways that were traditionally never heard of.
-Yes, now you can literally do all the major banking activities within the crypto ecosystem minus an intermediary.
-In a traditional setup, the intermediary as we all know retains the unilateral power to choose to serve you or ignore you.
+The advent of decentralized exchanges (DEX) has not just democratized the adoption of cryptocurrency but has also given rise to new and innovative ways to access financial opportunities – Automated Market Maker being one among the many ways that were traditionally never heard of.
+Yes, now you can do all the major banking activities within the crypto ecosystem minus an intermediary.
+In a traditional setup, the intermediary, as we all know, retains the unilateral power to choose to serve you or ignore you.
 However, the tables turn in the case of a decentralized setup, where none alone and all together make up the platform’s ecosystem via peer-to-peer interaction.

 Who is a Market Maker?

-Let’s think of a conventional way of completing a transaction successfully in this scenario.
+In this scenario, let’s think of a conventional way of successfully completing a transaction.
 Getting the farm produce to actual consumers would require a great amount of planning and logistics.
-Packaging, transporting, storage, shipping and collecting payments – all this requires a lot of resources, right?
+Packaging, transporting, storage, shipping, and collecting payments require a lot of resources.
 Apart from these, each of these steps can put a significant financial burden on the farmers.

-So how do the farmers really sell?
-This is where the middlemen come in.
-The middlemen purchase goods in bulk from farmers.
-They take care of all the intermediate processes, add their cut over the purchase price (hence the concept of ‘markup’) and then sell it to consumers like us.
+So how do the farmers sell?
+This is where the intermediaries come in.
+The mediators purchase goods in bulk from farmers.
+They take care of all the intermediate processes, add their cut over the purchase price (hence the concept of ‘markup’), and then sell it to consumers like us.

-One of the most important functions of a market maker is to provide liquidity.
-Imagine being a farmer with nobody to sell to, or a consumer with no goods to purchase!
-These market makers ensure that there is always a buyer for a farmer to sell their produce and always a seller to purchase from, for a consumer.
+One of the most important functions of a market maker crypto (or non-crypto) is to provide liquidity.
+Imagine being a farmer with nobody to sell to or a consumer without purchasing goods!
+These market makers ensure that there is always a buyer for a farmer to sell their products and a seller to purchase from for a consumer.

 Below summarizes the ‘constant product’ formula incorporated in AMMs.